Shadow Work (Trapt album): Background

-Prior to the album's release, Brown said: “The new Trapt album Shadow Work is the best piece of music Trapt has put out and probably one of the top 5 albums that will ever exist for all of time.”
+Prior to the album's release, Brown described Shadow Work as "the best piece of music Trapt has put out," while also jokingly calling it "probably one of the top 5 albums that will ever exist for all of time."

 Critical and commercial reception

 Shadow Work was set to release on June 19, 2020, before being pushed to July 3 of that same year.

 Shadow Work sold 600 copies in its first week, an 87% decrease from 2016's DNA and significantly below the 5,400 anticipated sales.
-This was the first time the band did not make it to the US Billboard 200 since Amalgamation.
-Vocalist Chris Taylor Brown disputed these figures, claiming sales among the several thousand.
+This was the first studio Trapt release to miss the US Billboard 200, however, its official SoundScan data apparently put it at no. 22 on Billboards Current Alternative Albums chart.
+Brown disputed these figures, claiming sales among the several thousand.
 Brown's subsequent social media use got the band's accounts suspended and led to drummer Mike Smith leaving Trapt.
 The band's subsequent tours were poorly attended.

-AllMusic's Neil Z. Yeung rated the album 2.5 out of 5 stars, writing that the album offers "some polished anthems to balance with their typical crunchy assault" and particularly praises the band's cover of "Who Will Save Your Soul".
+AllMusic's Neil Z. Yeung rated the album 2.5 out of 5 stars, writing that the album offers "some polished anthems to balance with their typical crunchy assault" and particularly praises the band's cover of "Who Will Save Your Soul."